AdeboyeJr/Discussion-Forum/README.md

 Users can naviate to the topic list to view all topics and posts that have been published on the site.
 A MySQL query selects all the topics that have been published and lists them in a table.
 The table contains data for the topic, the number of posts on that topic and the date the topic was created.

-When users click on the topic title, they are directed to the 'showtopic.php' page where they can view data on all the posts that were published on said topic.
+When users click on the topic title, they are directed to the `showtopic.php` page where they can view data on all the posts that were published on said topic.
 Data is presented in a table and users can reply to each post.
 Selecting `REPLY TO POST` directs them to the `replytopost.php` page where they can add their own opinions to the topic.

 #### Host